 - CPU-Z – This is a free tool available at this website.
 In the below video, I walk through the tool and how you can both see the effect of CPU power saving and see the immediate relief that comes from changing your power saving mode.
 Please note: As with all software from the Internet, get familiar with the tool in a non-production environment first.
 I’ve used it in several environments.
 One time the tool wouldn’t die and the .exe couldn’t be killed until a server was restarted.
 That was once and only once out of numerous uses – 100-like I say in the video, or possibly a lot more – and even there nothing bad came of it.
 We just waited for the planned maintenance restart.

 This quick video shows how you can use the tool to see if you are suffering from CPU power saving.
-CPU-Z is good tool to run to explore on your servers today, a good tool to run after you make your changes to verify that things are better.
+CPU-Z is a good tool to run to explore on your servers today, a good tool to run after you make your changes to verify that things are better.

 Make Your SQL Server Faster

 So.
 To make things better?
 Just go into those power settings areas above that you checked and disable power saving.
-Go to High Performance mode.
+Go to High-Performance mode.
 Use CPU-Z to verify it is all working, and you should see a performance difference.
 Depending on your workload and where your bottlenecks have historically been, you’ll feel an improvement.

 Want more help?